doanhuuthiet/Game-Random-Number/README.md

 # Jquery-Random-Number
+It is simple and fast.
 Show a random number after time
 ##Settings
 - Default:
   + minNum = 1;